ivishalchaubey/kubix-backend/EXPLORE_API_SUMMARY.md

 Two endpoints have been created for the Explore feature:

-1. **List Endpoint** - Browse and search careers, colleges, and courses with pagination
+1. **List Endpoint** - Browse and search careers, colleges, courses, and webinars with pagination
 2. **Detail Endpoint** - Get detailed information about a specific item with all IDs populated

 ---